Summer Program FAQ

 Will I need to pack anything with my child to bring?

 Yes, you will need to pack a lunch and water bottle for your child each day.
 We will provide snacks and additional drinks throughout the day.
 Children should come dressed ready to play outside and participate in sports activities each day.
 Please send them in sneakers and socks, with a change of clothes in their backpacks if needed.
 Once enrolled in the program, additional details will be sent out about field trips.

 Is this a nut-free program?

-Children are asked to bring their own lunch each day and those lunches may contain nuts.
-Please let us know in advance if you child has any food allergies so that we may make our nurse aware.
-All snacks that we provide will be nut-free.
+Yes.
+Children are asked to bring their own lunch each day and those lunches may NOT contain nuts.
+All snacks that we provide will also be nut-free.
+Please let us know in advance if your child has any food allergies so that we may make our nurse aware.